Scale on Monstera: 8 Tips To Get Rid Of This Nuisance

 Signs Of Scale On Monstera

 Soft scales, specifically the hemispherical scale, are the most extensive kind that occupies Monstera.
-Hemispherical scale is a dark brown, round, and convex-shaped insect and is up to 4 mm in diameter.
+A hemispherical scale is a dark brown, round, and convex-shaped insect that is up to 4 mm in diameter.
+Sometimes, scale insects hide themselves among branches or bark, making it hard to tell whether they are scale.

 • Sooty mold: if your plant is covered in grimy, black soot, it’s a clear sign of soft-scale trails.
-Sooty mold is a type of mold that grows in the honeydew secreted by the scale of indoor plants.
+Sooty mold is a type of mold that grows in the honeydew secreted by the scales of indoor plants.

 If you have found those creepy crawlers on your Monstera, don’t freak out.
 There are solutions you can take to get rid of scale on your plant.
+Treating scales can be arduous because they have a protective coat that reduces the effectiveness of the insecticides.
+In this case, natural and mechanical methods would do well:

 Remove scale physically

 No insecticide is good enough for the soft or hard shell once it has formed.
-Keep eyes on your monstera to detect the appearance of scale and pick them off of plants by hand, this is possible when the numbers are low.
+Keep eyes on your monstera to detect the appearance of scale and pick them off of plants by hand; this is possible when the numbers are low.
+Or you can remove the pests simply by using a toothbrush or a towel soaked in water.
+Wipe the surface of the leaves to partly get rid of scales by natural force.
+This is effective when the infestation is light.

 Use natural predators

-There are commercially available insects that prey on young larvae of scale.
-Beneficial insects such as ladybugs, soldier beetles, and parasitic wasps would do the work for you.
+There are commercially available insects that prey on young larvae.
+Beneficial insects such as ladybirds, soldier beetles, and parasitic wasps would do the work for you.
+You can either attract these natural enemies by providing an appealing habitat or purchase them at a local garden.

 Prune branches

+Identify the infested leaves, twigs, and branches, and dispose of those that are most heavily damaged.
 Or you can think of discarding the entire plant if your monstera plant is totally down in the dumps.

 Alcohol